 The aim of this course is to allow seafarers who have previously been assessed as competent to hold a Personal Survival Technique certificate the opportunity to demonstrate they have retained the knowledge as per STCW 78 as amended (STCW Section A-VI/1-1).

 The course is structured to MNTB guidelines.
 Comprising theory and practical sessions where candidates are required to undertake practical drills in a Training Pool using marine lifejackets and life rafts.
+Certain aspects of the course are of a physical nature and may include lifting, climbing and pulling.
+Delegates must declare at course commencement any pre-existing medical condition that could be exacerbated by, or impair their ability to complete the training programme.
+For certain medical conditions, delegates must have undergone a medical since being diagnosed.

 For Seafarers who have six months or more sea service prior to 1 August 1998 and were exempt from basic safety courses, Seafarers who have a Certificate of Proficiency in Personal Survival Techniques and who have maintained the required standard of competence by on-board training and experience for all competences listed in the self-declaration form.
 Seafarers must sign the self-declaration form as a pre-requisite to the reduced hours entry route of the MCA approved updating course.